PyCQA/flake8/docs/source/user/violations.rst

     flake8 --extend-ignore=E1,E23 path/to/files/ path/to/more/files

 This tells |Flake8| to ignore any error codes starting with ``E1`` and ``E23``, in addition the default ignore list.
-To view the default error code ignore list, run :option:`flake8 --help` and refer to the help text for :option:`flake8 --ignore`.

 ..